amirlebedev/Steganography/README.md

 Please install opencv-python and numpy on your computer for the program to work.

-Use command: pip install -r requirements.txt
+Use command: "pip install -r requirements.txt" or install opencv-python manually.

 To run the program open main.py and run it.